 Global Domains Division - Consensus Policy Implementation Framework

-(Updated December 2018)
+(Updated insert date)

-Goals and Objectives: ICANN organization’s (org’s) Consensus Policy Implementation Framework is designed to support predictability, accountability, transparency, and efficiency in the consensus policy implementation process.
+Goals and Objectives: ICANN organization’s (org’s) Consensus Policy Implementation Framework (CPIF or Framework) is designed to support predictability, accountability, transparency, and efficiency in the consensus policy implementation process.

 Working Principles:

 ICANN org’s implementation of GNSO consensus policy recommendations must be transparent throughout the project lifecycle.
-ICANN org’s communications regarding the status of an implementation—including to the Implementation Review Team and the GNSO Council—are a central component of the implementation lifecycle from beginning to end.
+ICANN org’s communications regarding the status of an implementation—including to the Implementation Review Team (IRT) and the GNSO Council—are a central component of the implementation lifecycle from beginning to end.

-ICANN org strives to follow the letter and the intent of GNSO consensus policy recommendations when implementing .
-ICANN org is accountable to the GNSO Council (or its agent, such as an) for ensuring that the implementation of policies is consistent with the policy recommendations and the reasoning underlying the policy recommendations as outlined in Final Report Where there is uncertainty surrounding the intent underlying a policy recommendation, GDD staff will consult with the IRT to clarify that intent.
+ICANN org strives to follow the letter and the intent of GNSO consensus policy recommendations when implementing them.
+ICANN org is accountable to the GNSO Council (or its agent, such as an IRT) for ensuring that the implementation of policy recommendations is consistent with their letter and intent as outlined in a Policy Development Process (PDP) Working Group’s Final Report as adopted by the Board.
+Where there is uncertainty surrounding the intent underlying a policy recommendation, ICANN org’s Global Domains Division (GDD) staff will consult with the IRT to clarify that intent.

 ICANN org will use the CPIF as a guide when implementing consensus policy recommendations.
-GDD will follow , outlined below, to ensure that all necessary steps are followed during each implementation phase before contracted parties must implement a consensus policy.
+GDD will follow the Framework, outlined in detail below, to ensure that all necessary steps are followed during each implementation phase before contracted parties must implement a consensus policy.

 The implementation process must ensure that the integrity of consensus policy recommendation(s) is maintained as these are transformed into implementable processes, systems, and standards.
-The implementation process must enable to plan and manage the capacity and resources required to package, build, test, and deploy a release into production and establish the service(s) and support structure.
+The implementation process must enable GDD to plan and manage the capacity and resources required to package, build, test, and deploy a release into production and establish the service(s) and support structure.

-ICANN org will follow a formal transition process (GNSO Policy Team to GDD, GDD implementation, and GDD to Contractual Compliance). for use by project sponsors as each new implementation project is executed.
+ICANN org will transition the implementation project to relevant internal teams as the policy recommendations move from development to implementation to enforcement (i.e. GNSO Policy Team to GDD, GDD to Contractual Compliance).

-Policy implementation activities should follow a life cycle according to standardized implementation phases or windows.
+Policy implementation activities should follow a life cycle according to the standardized implementation phases described below.
 To support contracted parties’ implementation efforts, the policy implementation activities should be coordinated as much as possible according to deployment cycles and implementation deadlines, taking into account factors such as other related activities or events with conflicting or simultaneous timelines.

 Any change or release that is required due to immediate security and stability issues will be deployed in an expedited manner, per Consensus Policies and temporary policies specifications within the Registry Agreements and the Registrar Accreditation Agreement.
 In such cases, ICANN org will collaborate with the community and consider throttling back on other implementations in the pipeline to ease the burdens of emergency changes.

-ICANN org will continually review the implementation framework and related materials to encapsulate additional best-practices or to adjust the steps as a result of lessons learned with previous consensus policy projects. below.
-The current version of this framework is available on ICANN org’s implementation status webpage at www.icann.org/policy/implementation.
+ICANN org will continually review the Framework and related materials to encapsulate additional best-practices or to adjust the steps as a result of lessons learned with previous consensus policy implementation projects.
+GDD will initiate a review of the Framework at least once every 5 years, and propose any amendments to it for the consideration of the GNSO Council.
+However, either GDD or the GNSO Council may propose changes to the Framework inside this timeframe if need arises.
+In any case, GDD will administer the CPIF review process according to the steps detailed in Section VII below.
+The current version of this Framework is available on ICANN org’s implementation status webpage at www.icann.org/policy/implementation.

-Once a consensus policy has been implemented, ICANN org will manage
+Once a consensus policy has been implemented, ICANN org will manage and support the post-implementation review process detailed in Section VI below to assist the GNSO and community in measuring and assessing a policy’s effectiveness.

 Roles and Responsibilities